gogoneriel/nerite/README.md

 All staleness thresholds must be also greater than the push oracle’s update heartbeat.

-Provisionally, the preset staleness thresholds in Liquity v2 as follows, though are subject to change before deployment:
+Provisionally, the preset staleness thresholds in "Liquity V2 protocol which Nerite uses" as follows, though are subject to change before deployment:

 | Oracle                                                  | Oracle heartbeat | Provisional staleness threshold (s.t. change) |
 |---------------------------------------------------------|------------------|----------------------------------------------|